By Thomas Mc

 A couple of hours latter Grig reported back that he could only find two reports of missing Gunstars.
 One was a twelve year old report of a missing ship that was thought to have fallen into a star and therefore was never found.
 The other was the Gunstar of Zamiis and Zoria.
 They found a debris field where the ship disappeared but there was not enough material to account for the entire mass of a Gunstar so though it was publicly listed as destroyed the internal Legion records listed its final dispensation as uncertain / possibly MIA.

 After a few moments of contemplation Alex responded.
 "Grig I need you to report to the Star Legion headquarters that I have located the possible remains of a Gunstar here on Earth and to send a recovery team.
-Then I want you to contact Ambassador Zadoranis, and inform him that there is a very remote chance that I may have found either his son or his son's mate here on Earth."
+Then I want you to contact Ambassador Zadoranis, and inform him that I may have found the remains of his son's Gunstar.
+Also there is a 'very remote', and strongly emphasize the words 'very remote', chance that I may have found evidence of either his son or his son's mate here on Earth."

 That night he went to bed his mind whirling with the possibilities.
 The next morning he was told that the recovery team was on its way and they made plans to meet after dark on the north side of the Turtle Pond.
 Alex had himself and Maggie shifted to a larger four bedroom suite so that they would be able to host whoever showed up.